 At its core, a data center is a storage facility where companies store their essential applications and data.
-A data center is made up of computer networks and storage hardware that allow shared applications to be delivered and information to be stored securely.
+A data center is made up of computer networks and storage hardware.
+They allow shared applications to be delivered and information to be stored securely.
 This generally consists of routers, storage systems, servers, and firewalls.

 What Defines a Modern Data Center?